Puneet1233/OIBSIP/01_Calculator/read.md

 3. Responsive - It can be used in multiple devices.

 4. Mode - User can use different modes like `Dark` and `Light`.

+5. History - User can see history of calculation in Landscape.
 ```

 ## created by - Puneet Ayam